tpaidich/tiny-transformer/README.md

 <<<<<<< HEAD
 _# tiny-transformer-demo
 A tiny Transformer encoder built from scratch using PyTorch.

-This model performs simple text classification (positive vs. negative sentiment) using a toy dataset of character-level inputs.
+This model performs simple text classification (positive vs. negative sentiment) using an IMDB dataset for character sentiment analysis of word-level inputs.
 It includes attention visualizations.

 ---
 To install and run: